Open Resource Discovery

 Use Cases

-The information can be used to build a static metadata catalog or do detailed runtime inspection of actual system landscapes.
+Information expressed or discovered through ORD can be used to build static metadata catalogs or do detailed runtime inspection of actual system landscapes.
 Based on this, many end-user use cases can be realized, e.g.:

 - Data product directory/catalog